How To Bleach Hair Blonde: A Step-by-Step Guide for a Radiant Transformation

 • Conditioner: Deep conditioning treatment for after the process.

-• Toner: Optional, to remove unwanted tones after bleaching.
+• Toner (for neutralizing yellow/brassy tones after bleaching): Optional, to remove unwanted tones after bleaching.

 • Blonde hair dye: Choose a shade that suits your preferences.